• 24 Hours

 This corresponds to the natural radioactive background radiation for the Carlsbourg station.

-The GM45 probe was recalibrated July 2022 according to the Gamma-Scout.
-This is tested in an authorized institute by the state.
+The GM45 probe was recalibrated in July 2022 according to Gamma-Scout.
+It is tested at a state-approved institute.
 Each unit is supplied with a certificate stating its serial number.
+Radiation Monitoring was commissioned on November 1, 2011.

 Contact: xray/at/jma0800.net (for "at" write "@")